Where does the Splitfest at Mt. Baker take place?

 How much does the Splitfest at Mt Baker cost?

 The Festival is totally free to attend.
 However you are responsible for your own food and lodging.
-The splitboard demos are also free of charge but you are required to bring your own skins, and avalanche gear.
-The demo vendors will also have release forms for you to sign and may require some sort of deposit.
+The splitboard demos are also free of charge but you are required to bring your own avalanche gear.
+The demo vendors will also have release forms for you to sign and may require a deposit.
 Each vendor is independent from the Splitfest and have their own set of rules for you to follow.

 What do I need for the Splitfest?